Losant/losant-rest-js/docs/experienceVersions.md

 #### Authentication
 The client must be configured with a valid api access token to call this action.
-The token must include at least one of the following scopes: all.Application, all.Organization, all.User, experienceVersions.*, or experienceVersions.post.
+The token must include at least one of the following scopes: all.Application, all.Application.cli, all.Organization, all.User, all.User.cli, experienceVersions.*, or experienceVersions.post.

 #### Available Parameters